callysto/hackathon-site/chapters/chapter4.md

 Instructions:

-1. Click on your challenge template: **[Curiosity Guided Notebook]()**.
+1. Click on your challenge template: **Curiosity (COMING SOON)**.
 2. Carefully read and follow the instructions in the notebook.
 3. Submit your challenge notebooks by 2:00pm MDT on August 10, 2020.
-See the [FAQ](http://0.0.0.0:8000/chapter3) for details on submitting.
+See the [FAQ](https://callysto-hackathon.netlify.app/chapter3) for details on submitting.

 </exercise>